One of Swimmer One’s Dead Orchestras promo photos – don’t we look young? Pic: Jannica Honey

 Here’s one that no-one probably knows about apart from me.
 The main reason why I wanted Dead Orchestras to be the opening song was my Pet Shop Boys obsession (a bit of a recurring theme on this website, sorry).
 Dead Orchestras had the same rhythm, more or less, as Can You Forgive Her, the opening song on their 1993 album, Very.

 Appropriately, given the theme, Dead Orchestras the song has now been brought back to life for the new album, After All Of The Days We Will Disappear.
 The original music was written entirely by Hamish, pretty much, and I was never sure that the lyrics I’d come up with quite gelled with it.
 So I’ve recorded a new version, which is slower and sadder.
 Because, obviously, I’d not made enough slow and sad music already.
-As slow and sad songs go, though, it’s a winner.
+As slow and sad songs go, though, it’s a winner, and has an added resonance for me now I have four children rather than just one.